ghex-org/GHEX/doc_src/scope/scope.rst

 The first function sends a message to a given rank with a given tag.
 The message can be any class with ``.data()`` member function returning a pointer to a region of *contiguous* memory of ``.size()`` elements.
-Additionally, the message type has to expose a typedef ``value_type`` identifiying the type of element that is sent.
+Additionally, the message type has to expose a typedef ``value_type`` identifying the type of element that is sent.
 The function returns a future-like value that can be checked using ``.wait()`` to check that the message has been sent (the future does not guarantee the message has been delivered).
 This variant **does not take ownership of the message** (but refers to the address of the memory only) and the user is responsible to keep the message alive until the communication has finished.

-Similarly, the second function reveives into a message, with the same requirements as before, and returns a future that, when ``.wait()`` returns guarantee the message has been received.
+Similarly, the second function receives into a message, with the same requirements as before, and returns a future that, when ``.wait()`` returns guarantee the message has been received.

 The third function conveniently allows to send the same message to multiple neighbors, and returns a